UAETeams/ImGUI-Template-With-BNM-Dobby/README.md

    ![image](https://github.com/user-attachments/assets/0a1babbe-8170-4959-954d-de10de245736)

 # List of Features
-  1: Added latest version of BNM with support upto Unity 6.0.0.0f
+  1: Added latest version of BNM with support upto Unity 6.0.0.0f.
-  2: Added latest version of KittyMemory hook
+  2: Added latest version of KittyMemory hook.

 # How to inject / implement
   1. Extract the lib from your deired Architecture or simply `armeabi-v7a`